membermatters/MemberMatters/README.md

 ### Features
 * Member registration system (signup, login etc)
 * Profile - members can update all their info in one place
-    * Personal details like name, email, group membership
-    * Members can see their current access restrictions
 * Issue reporting tool
 * Access system built in
     * Activate new members & enable/disable existing members